sjbennett123/polarlarp/content/rules/playtest_foam_weapon.md

 **Playtest Challenges**: A list of “NERO Approved Latex Weapons” is currently under development.
 In addition, a policy which outlines the standard methods for how to construct NERO safe Plastidip weapons is currently under development.

-**Playtest Contact**: This playtest is maintained by Jason Mote and Jerry Boyd.